aang81a/my-it-support-portfolio/PROJECTS/07-ticketing-practice/01-spiceworks/tickets/02-network-internet-access.md

 ---

-## The Issue
+## 1. Problem

+**User report:**
 User reports that the computer is connected to Wi-Fi, but websites do not load in the browser.

 ---

-## Initial Assessment
+## 2. Analysis

+**Initial assessment:**
 The device showed an active Wi-Fi connection, so the issue was not treated as a simple disconnected-network problem.

+The support check focused on separating Wi-Fi connectivity from a possible DNS-related browsing issue.

+**Scope check:**

 The case was checked using the "4W" scope formula:

 - **Who is affected?** One user / one device
 - **What is affected?** Internet access / browser-based websites
 - **When did it start?** Reported during the support request
-- **What impact does it have?** High - internet access unavailable for one user/device; no wider outage identified.
+- **What impact does it have?** High — internet access unavailable for one user/device; no wider outage identified.

-The support check focused on separating Wi-Fi connectivity from a possible DNS-related browsing issue.
+**Possible causes:**

+- Wi-Fi connectivity issue
+- DNS-related browsing issue
+- Device-specific network configuration issue

+**Root cause:**
+DNS lookup failed on the affected device.
+Wi-Fi was connected, but websites could not be reached by domain name.

 ---

-## Troubleshooting Steps
+## 3. Troubleshooting Steps

+The following steps were documented in the ticket notes:

 - Confirmed whether the issue affected only one user or multiple users.
 - Checked Wi-Fi connection status.